-Frequent trips to her hometown led to me developing a certain taste for changing scenery and living in different appartments.
+Frequent trips to her hometown led to me developing a certain taste for changing scenery and living in different places.
 The pandemic did help since I was able to get a remote job and work like that ever since.
-We've since wandered through (and ), and I found myself chasing little "firsts" that push my introvert edges.
-I've spent many years navigating digestive issues and never got any clearer diagnosis from doctors then "it's IBS, try to stress less".
-I also discovered I had a bunch of intolerances that may have contributed to my symptoms.
-Eating out became a hassle and visiting
+We've since wandered through (and

-My hack was to feed an AI all my context, what I can/can’t eat, nuance like “tomatoes are fine if I can pick them out,” cuisines I love (/), ones I don’t (), then I would ask it to find restaurants for me.
-It worked, but it was way too manual.
-Most people won't run a prompt lab every time they're hungry.
+My hack was to feed an AI all my context, what I can/can’t eat, nuance like “tomatoes are fine if I can pick them out,” cuisines I love (

 In less than a couple weeks we're taking Nib on the road during a longer “-the-” chapter: in